 Dr. Yamakawa is an AI researcher interested in brain science.
 His specialty includes brain-inspired Artificial General Intelligence (AGI), concept formation, neurocomputing, and opinion aggregation technology.
-He is a former Chief Editor of the Japanese Society for Artificial Intelligence (IJCAI ) and co-organizer of AEGAP workshop of IJCAI 2018 and 2019.
-Dr. Yamakawa received an MS in physics and PhD in engineering from the University of Tokyo in 1989 and 1992 respectively and joined Fujitsu Laboratories Ltd. in 1992.
-He founded Dwango AI Laboratory in 2014 of which he is currently director.
-Also he co-founded the Whole Brain Architecture Initiative (WBAI) in 2015 and currently holds the position of chairman.
+He is a former Chief Editor of the Japanese Society for Artificial Intelligence (JSAI ) and co-organizer of AEGAP workshop of IJCAI 2018.
+Dr. Yamakawa received an MS in physics and Ph.D. in engineering from the University of Tokyo in 1989 and 1992 respectively and joined Fujitsu Laboratories Ltd. in 1992.
+He founded Dwango AI Laboratory in 2014 and was the director until this March.
+Also, he co-founded the Whole Brain Architecture Initiative (WBAI) in 2015 and currently holds the position of chairman.
 Dr. Yamakawa is a visiting professor of the University of Electro-Communications and co-author of the Japanese books “Religion and life” and “The Constitutional Theory of the AI Era”.

 Moderated by the Fraunhofer Institute for Integrated Circuits IIS, acclaimed international speakers present research and innovation that enable AI to understand human needs, intentions and emotions.

 Since 2011, Prof. Albert Heuberger is executive director of Fraunhofer IIS.
 He also holds the chair for information technology at the Friedrich-Alexander-Universität Erlangen-Nürnberg.
 His research interests are communication technologies for Internet of Things and 5G communications.
 He oversees numerous technology development activities for cognitive sensor technologies for mobility, industrial control and health applications.